ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "1914-01-17-ithaca-journal" "500" /%}}

 Hannah's visit with Reverend Bogardus is her last meaningful trip outside the home documented.
-[Reverend Elder Charles Bogardus (1843-1925)](https://www.findagrave.com/memorial/98809451/charles-bogardus) was also postmaster of the White Church post office, from 27 Aug 1886 to 05 Jul 1892.
+[Reverend Elder Charles Bogardus (1843 to 1925)](https://www.findagrave.com/memorial/98809451/charles-bogardus) was also postmaster of the White Church post office, from 27 Aug 1886 to 05 Jul 1892.
 He later officiated Hannah's funeral.

 {{% fig "1914-05-22-ithaca-journal" "500" /%}}
 </div>